-As part of the review process, the INCO / SENCO and school colleagues, in consultation with the parents/carers, may conclude that despite receiving an individualised programme and/or concentrated support, the child continues to have significant needs which are not being met by current interventions.
+As part of the review process, the INCO and school colleagues, in consultation with the parents/carers, may conclude that despite receiving support, the child continues to have significant needs which are not being met.
 At this stage, the involvement of specialist services will be required.
-The INCO / SENCO will, along with the Class Teacher and parents/carers, determine the appropriate support package for the child.
+The INCO will, along with the Class Teacher and parents/care's, determine the appropriate support package for the child.
 This will require a Multi-agency approach and a team of support will be built around the child.
 A Multi-Agency Support Plan (MASP), Early Help Assessment (EHA)Team Around Me / Family (TAM/F) may then be commenced, in addition to the School's IEP, to co-ordinate services and target support.